Meta-models for transfer learning in source localisation: The Acoustic Emission Experiments

 where $y_i$ is some \textit{noisy} observation of $\Delta$ToA with additive observation noise $\epsilon_i$.
 In this paper, we consider data from experiments by Hensman et al.~\cite{hensman2010locating} concerning an aluminium plate-like structure shown in \Cref{fig:real-plate}.

-Artificial AEs were excited by thermoelastic expansion generated with an incident laser pulse, with the signals captured at 8 piezoceramic (Sonox P5) sensors mounted to the surface of the plate, visible in \Cref{fig:real-plate} and shown by black markers in \Cref{fig:plate-locs}.
+Artificial AEs were excited by thermoelastic expansion generated with an incident laser pulse, with the signals captured at 8 piezoceramic (Sonox P5) sensors mounted to the surface of the plate, visible in \Cref{fig:real-plate} and shown by the black markers in \Cref{fig:plate-locs}, numbered 1-8 (left).
 The sensors operate by converting surface displacements resulting from the AE stress waves into electrical energy, allowing the ultrasonic signals to be captured digitally.
-There are a total of $N=2227$ possible source locations, shown by blue markers in \Cref{fig:plate-locs}.
+There are a total of $N=2227$ possible source locations, shown by blue markers in \Cref{fig:plate-locs} (left).
 The time of arrival for each of the 8 sensors was extracted following standard practice, using an autoregressive form of the Akaike Information Criterion (AIC)~\cite{hensman2010locating}.

 \paragraph{Difference in time-of-arrival ($\Delta$ToA)} Let the arrival time of AE $i$ at sensor $j$ be denoted $A_{ij} \quad \forall j \in \{1, 2, \ldots, 8\}$.
 The difference in time-of-arrival ($\Delta$ToA) is then the difference between any two sensors.
 Since there are 8 sensors, there are 28 pairwise combinations and associated maps (8C2).
-Each pair generates a different $f$ (we will distinguish these with notation later).
+Each pair generates a different $f$ (distinguished with notation later).
 For example, the pair (3, 5) would present the scalar output $y_i \in \mathbb{R}$,

 The input vectors $\mathbf{x}_i \in \mathbb{R}^2$ are the locations (length vs.\ width),